Headscratchers: The Lego Movie

 It's implied all these characters live in their respective (lego) continuities.
 And it's been stated that there have been walls separating all the worlds for a long time, isolating everyone from each-other.
 Emmet recognizing Batman is no different than if Sora from Kingdom Hearts

 - Finn knows who Batman is, so of course Emmet, who is the hero of Finn's game, knows who Batman is.
 If you want an "in-game" explanation, it's revealed that Emmet has been able to perceive the outside world from time to time, like what the Man Upstairs's hand.
 He could have heard about Batman that way.

-Or perhaps Bricksburg has Batman comics.
+- Or perhaps Bricksburg has Batman comics.

-I don't know, the movie outright states that Bricksburg is supposed to be heavily generic/boring/unimaginative.
+- I don't know, the movie outright states that Bricksburg is supposed to be heavily generic/boring/unimaginative.
 I can't imagine President Business would allow something as exciting as Batman comics in his world.

-Perhaps Batman actually operates in Bricksburg rather than Gotham City in this continuity?
+- Perhaps Batman actually operates in Bricksburg rather than Gotham City in this continuity?
 Or in a more 'meta' sense, rather than building two different-but-not-that-different urban environments, one to represent Gotham City and the other to represent the generic American city that Bricksburg represents, the Man Upstairs just combined the two and built any Batman-themed dioramas as taking place in 'Bricksburg', thus meaning that for the inhabitants of the LEGO World, Batman is as good as based in Bricksburg.

 Kragle and the spraying machines